Embraer Provides An Update On Its Jet Programs

 Key Takeaways:

-• Embraer's Phenom 100 is on track for certification and first deliveries by year-end with four aircraft flying, while the first Phenom 300 is nearing completion for an expected first flight later this year, contributing to over 700 combined orders from 44 countries.
+• Embraer's Phenom 100 is on track for certification and first deliveries by the end of this year, while the first Phenom 300 is nearing completion for its expected first flight later this year, with both jets having accumulated over 700 orders.

 See a mistake?
 Contact us.